Documentation Index

 - Whether the actual token amounts match what the agent expected

-- Whether the route exposed you to sandwich risk
+- Whether the route exposed you to sandwich risk or a malicious PDA drain

-Agents must either trust the chain state blindly or halt execution entirely.
+Swarms must either trust the chain state blindly or halt execution entirely.
 No middle ground.

 External Risk Controls

-Risk controls live outside the execution path β they canβt intervene before value moves.
+Risk controls live outside the execution path — they can’t intervene before value moves.

 Opaque Reverts